reactjs/react.dev/content/docs/faq-functions.md

 }
 ```

-### How can I prevent a function from being called too quickly or too many times in a row?
+### How can I prevent a function from being called too quickly or too many times in a row? {#how-can-i-prevent-a-function-from-being-called-too-quickly-or-too-many-times-in-a-row}

 If you have an event handler such as `onClick` or `onScroll` and want to prevent the callback from being fired too quickly, then you can limit the rate at which callback is executed.
 This can be done by using: